 If you are serious about long term care planning you need to lay out your entire financial situation on the table and analyse how it will shape up over the next 30 years.
 This includes every need, wish and want you have – even the bucket list!

-A specialist care fees adviser is advised.
+A specialist care fees adviser is recommended.
 They have a better understanding of the care sector and the associated costs.